 Clinical signs are most severe in very young piglets.

-Most, neonates succumb, whereas few deaths occur in animals more than 3 weeks of age.
+Most, if not all, neonates succumb, whereas few deaths occur in animals more than 3 weeks of age.
 Piglets present with vomiting followed by profuse yellowish diarrhea, weight loss, and dehydration.
-Time until death is 2 to7 days after the onset of clinical signs in piglets less than one week of age.
+Time until death is 2 to7 days after the onset of clinical signs in piglets less than I week of age.

 In older animals, the duration of diarrhea is shorter and vomiting is seen only rarely.

 Anorexia, fever and agalactia.